joecom7/ssh-mitm-python/README.md

 If the victim has never connected before to a ssh server with the same IP address, the attack will be successful unless the client checks the server fingerprint manually.
 If the victim has connected before to the server the ssh client will display a scary warning because it will detect a change in the server fingerprint.

 ```
-usage: sudo python sshmitm.py [-h] [-t TARGET] [-g GATEWAY] [-d DB] [-l] [-u USERNAME] [-s SSHMACHINE] [-v]
+usage: sshmitm.py [-h] [-t TARGET] [-g GATEWAY] [-d DB] [-l] [-u USERNAME]
+                  [-s SSHMACHINE] [-v]

 options:
   -h, --help            show this help message and exit
   -t TARGET, --target TARGET
-                        IP address of the victim machine, i.e. the machine that will try to client to the remote SSH machine.
+                        IP address of the victim machine, i.e. the machine that
+                        will try to client to the remote SSH machine.
   -g GATEWAY, --gateway GATEWAY
-                        IP address of the gateway of the LAN or the IP address of a machine on the LAN that the victim will connect to
+                        IP address of the gateway of the LAN or the IP address
+                        of a machine on the LAN that the victim will connect to
   -d DB, --db DB        path to the sqlite3 database file
-  -l, --list            show collected credentials instead of executing the attack
+  -l, --list            show collected credentials instead of executing the
+                        attack
   -u USERNAME, --username USERNAME
                         filter the collected credentials by username
   -s SSHMACHINE, --sshmachine SSHMACHINE
-                        filter the collected credentials by the IP address of the remote SSH machine
+                        filter the collected credentials by the IP address of
+                        the remote SSH machine
-  -v, --verbose         send all the communication between the victim and the ssh machine to the stdout
+  -v, --verbose         send all the communication between the victim and the
+                        ssh machine to the stdout
 ```